 I go to take another sip of my cocoa as Christine finishes neatly laying out of our contributions and exits the room without a word.
 I look over to Mr. C. Both of our goblets are empty now and as if by silent understanding, we pour ourselves another.
 He’s a little sloppy, but not a drop is spilled.

 About this time Clay enters the kitchen and stops abruptly.
-His eyes meet mine and his smile grows huge before he strides over and takes me in gentle hug.
+His eyes meet mine and his smile grows huge before he strides over and takes me in a gentle hug.

 “Ashley Davies,” he says pulling back.
 “It’s about time you came home.”